diffpy/diffpy.pdfmorph/README.rst

 	conda config --add channels conda-forge
 	conda install diffpy.pdfmorph

-If you don't use Anaconda or prefer to install from sources, please consult online documentation.
+If you don't use conda or prefer to install from sources, please consult online documentation.

-With Anaconda, PDFmorph can be later upgraded to the latest released version using ::
+With conda, PDFmorph can be later upgraded to the latest released version using ::

      conda update diffpy.pdfmorph